-In early 2006, a steering group made up of residents created the Isle of Skye Ferry Community Interest Company.
-The Community Interest Company (CIC) structure was chosen because of its flexibility.
-"We see ourselves as a social enterprise and felt that a CIC would allow us to be entrepreneurial and move quickly," says Dr Frances.
+Back in the mid-2000s, a steering group made up of residents created the Isle of Skye Ferry Community Interest Company.
+The company structure was chosen because of its flexibility.
+"We see ourselves as a social enterprise, and felt that a CIC would allow us to be entrepreneurial and move quickly," says Dr Frances.
 "But it would still allow us to apply for funding."

 This was crucial to get the project off the ground.
 The ferry is the world's last manually operated turntable ferry - the deck rotates to enable cars to drive on and off.
 It also costs a minimum of £15,000 a year to maintain.

 After initially leasing the ferry from the owner, a £60,000 grant secured from the Big Lottery Fund's Growing Community Assets scheme, and another £60,000 from Highlands & Islands Enterprise, allowed the CIC to buy the boat outright.